ABOUT US

 Matt Epperson, Ph.D.

-United StatesMatt Epperson, Ph.D. is an Associate Professor at the University of Chicago School of Social Service Administration, where he also serves as Director of the Smart Decarceration Project ( www.smartdecarceration.org ).
-His research centers on developing, implementing, and evaluating interventions to reduce disparities in the criminal justice system.
+United StatesMatt Epperson, Ph.D. is an Associate Professor at the University of Chicago Crown Family School of Social Work, Policy, and Practice, where he also serves as Director of the Smart Decarceration Project ( www.smartdecarceration.org ).
+His research centers on developing, implementing, and evaluating interventions to reduce disparities in the criminal legal system while moving away from incarceration-based approaches.
 His primary areas of focus include addressing risk factors for criminal justice involvement among persons with mental illnesses, as well as advancing evidence-based approaches to effective and sustainable decarceration.
-Dr. Epperson’s scholarship and teaching aim to build the capacity of the social work profession to address these challenges and opportunities for criminal justice transformation.
+Dr. Epperson’s scholarship and teaching aim to build the capacity of the social work profession to address these challenges and opportunities for criminal legal transformation.
 He is Co-Leader of the Promote Smart Decarceration network, through the Grand Challenges for Social Work Initiative.
-He has over 15 years of clinical and administrative social work experience in behavioral health and criminal justice settings.
+He has over 15 years of clinical and administrative social work experience in behavioral health and criminal legal settings.

 Jeffrey L. Metzner, M.D.